Progenitor of the recoiling super-massive black hole RBH-1 identified using HST/JWST imaging: Supplemental material

-\textbf{\textit{Angle between SMBH velocity and spin: }}If the progenitor black holes merged in a gas-rich environment, a jet could have formed.
-Such a jet would have aligned with the spin direction of the remnant SMBH.
-We therefore estimate the polar angles of the recoil and remnant-spin directions, $\theta_v$ and $\theta_\chi$, relative to the reference initial total angular momentum, as well as their mutual angle $\theta_{v\chi}$, which would correspond to the angle between any possible jet and the recoil direction.
-Using \NRSur{}, we find that the runaway speed of RBH-1 alone is insufficient to constrain these kick angles (and thus any jet direction) with meaningful precision (Figure~\ref{fig:kick_angles}); as the posteriors do not show a very significant difference from the priors.
-A similar analysis cannot yet be performed with \gwModel{} or \HLZ{}, as they do not currently model recoil directions.
-Work is underway to incorporate this capability into \gwModel{}, and results will be reported in future.
+\textbf{\textit{Angle between SMBH velocity and spin: }}If the progenitor black holes merged in a gas-rich environment, a jet could have formed prior to merger.
+Such a jet would likely align with the spin direction of the remnant SMBH.
+We therefore estimate the polar angles of the recoil and remnant-spin directions, $\theta_v$ and $\theta_\chi$, relative to the initial total angular momentum of the binary, as well as their mutual angle $\theta_{v\chi}$, corresponding to the angle between a possible jet and the recoil direction.
+Using \NRSur{}, we find that the runaway velocity of RBH-1 alone is insufficient to constrain these recoil angles (and therefore any possible jet direction) with meaningful precision (Fig.~\ref{fig:kick_angles}), as the posteriors do not differ significantly from the priors.
+A similar analysis cannot yet be performed with \gwModel{} or \HLZ{}, since they do not currently model recoil directions.
+Work is underway to incorporate this capability into \gwModel{}, and results will be reported in future work.

+\textbf{\textit{Robustness of analysis: }}A potential concern in Monte Carlo forward modeling with rejection sampling is whether the inferred distributions are converged.
+To test this, we repeat the analysis using \gwModel{} with $100{,}000$ and $500{,}000$ Monte Carlo samples.
+We find no appreciable difference in the inferred progenitor properties consistent with the observed recoil velocity of $954^{+110}_{-126},\mathrm{km,s^{-1}}$ (Fig.~\ref{fig:convergence}), demonstrating convergence of our results.
+We also verify convergence with importance sampling, weighting each prior sample without discarding any, and find unchanged results.

-\textbf{\textit{Robustness of analysis: }}At this point, we should stress that because no posterior distribution for the RBH-1 velocity is published~\cite{vanDokkum:2023wed,vanDokkum:2025bah}, we do not assign statistical weights within the allowed range.
-Instead, we identify the region of SMBH binary parameter space capable of producing kicks consistent with the inferred velocity of $954^{+110}_{-126}\,\mathrm{km\,s^{-1}}$.
-One can however make two different kinds of reasonable assumptions.
-First, we can provide equal weights to each velocity within the allowed range.
-Alternatively, because of the asymmetric error bar, we can sample the weights from a skewed Gaussian that has a peak at $954\,\mathrm{km\,s^{-1}}$.
-For completeness, we have reweighted our posteriors using these two velocity distribution within the allowed range and finds almost no difference between our default result and the reweighted posteriors even though the velocity distribution within the range change slightly (Figure~\ref{fig:comparison_vk_weights}).
+No posterior distribution for the RBH-1 recoil velocity has yet been published~\cite{vanDokkum:2023wed,vanDokkum:2025bah}.
+We therefore do not assign statistical weights within the allowed velocity range.
+Instead, we identify the region of SMBH binary parameter space capable of producing recoil velocities consistent with the inferred value of $954^{+110}_{-126},\mathrm{km,s^{-1}}$.
+For completeness, we also test two reasonable weighting choices: equal weights across the allowed interval and a skewed Gaussian peaked at $954,\mathrm{km,s^{-1}}$, motivated by the asymmetric uncertainty.
+Reweighting the inferred posteriors under either assumption produces almost no difference from our default results, even though the velocity distribution within the allowed range changes slightly (Fig.~\ref{fig:comparison_vk_weights}).